2020 Ford 7.3L Dyno Results – Stage 1

 This development is for those wanting relatively minor upgrades.
-We will provide results for a CNC porting of the cylinder heads for both intake and exhaust ports which also qualifies the combustion chamber and allows for use of the standard .75 reach gasketed seat spark plugs.
-We will also evaluate camshafts we will offer, one intended for use with the stock intake and a second that will is intended for a boosted application.
-Both of these camshafts are intended to be used with our travel limiting VCT and a revised VCT calibration.
+Later testing will provide results for a CNC porting of the cylinder heads for both intake and exhaust ports which also qualifies the combustion chamber and allows for use of the standard .75 reach gasketed seat spark plugs.
+We will also evaluate camshafts we will offer, one intended for use with stock bottom end, the future testing will provide camshaft evaluations for build bottom end.

 Before we start we want to talk about our baseline of a stock engine that's only modifications are: